Skip to main content

 Condensed matter and quantum materials

-investigates novel phenomena resulting from a coupling between elastic properties of quantum materials and their electronic quantum phases, as well as many-body phenomena in quantum matter and synthetic quantum matter.
+In the center of this research focus are novel phenomena that result from the interaction between the elastic properties of quantum materials and their electronic quantum phases, as well as many-body effects in quantum matter and synthetically generated quantum matter.

 Multi-scale dynamics of the atmosphere

-investigates challenging issues in atmospheric physics, from molecular-scale condensation nuclei, clouds, turbulence, atmospheric waves and weather, over to planetary-scale patterns of climate variability.
+This research focus addresses challenging problems in atmospheric physics, ranging from condensation nuclei at the molecular level, clouds, turbulence, atmospheric waves, and weather, to large-scale patterns of climate variability.

 Algorithms and complexity